 - Discounts on Australia ICOMOS publications

-- A statement outlining how the work of the organisation relates to the conservation of cultural heritage, which also includes the organisation’s demonstrated willingness and ability to practice within the terms of the Burra Charter and the Ethical Principles for ICOMOS Members
+- A statement outlining how the work of the organisation relates to the conservation of cultural heritage, which also notes the organisation’s demonstrated willingness and ability to practice within the terms of the Burra Charter and the Ethical Principles for ICOMOS Members

 - Agreement to abide by the Ethical Principles for ICOMOS Members